Puppy Vaccine Schedule: A Complete Owner’s Guide

 • Wheezing

 This virus thrives in places bustling with our furry pals like kennels or dog parks.
-Sadly, there is no specific cure for kennel cough.
-However, rest and supportive care may help resolve most infections in a few weeks.
-To prevent this disease, make sure your pup’s vaccinations are up-to-date before hitting the dog park!
+To prevent this disease, make sure your pup’s vaccinations are up-to-date before hitting the dog park or doggie daycare!

-Tip: The four antigens listed above are often included in one multivalent vaccine.
-At the veterinary hospital, these all-in-one vaccine injections may be called any of the following by your vet:
+Tip: The four viruses listed above are usually addressed with a combination vaccine.
+At the veterinary hospital, these all-in-one injections may be called any of the following by your vet:

 • DAPP